 The ubiquity of phones make them an incredibly effective way to reach out to applicants.
 According to Pew, almost 100% of people under 50 have a cell phone.
 Couple that with the fact that 90% of texts are read within 3 seconds of delivery, and you have an unbeatable way to contact applicants fast.
 When it comes to texting, there are a lot of great ways to capitalize on its effectiveness:

 Use texting for initial outreach and quick screening questions

 Great for scheduling interviews and sending reminders.
 If you are losing candidates during the hiring process, it could be due to a lack of communication on both your end and on the part of the job seeker.
 Sending reminders about interviews or updates on the candidate’s status can help keep applicants engaged.

 As a great employer, you work every day to give your employees a certain level of respect, and you expect the same in return.
-Approach your hiring the same way.
-Job seekers have hundreds of jobs they can apply for online, and if they feel like they are being ignored by you due to a poor level of communication or a slow moving hiring process, they will go find another job.
-For texting or general outreach, try to respond as quickly as possible, making sure to respond in less than 24 hours will keep them around and help you fill positions ten times quicker.
+Approach hiring the same way.
+Job seekers don't have time to wait around a week or two for you to set up an interview.
+Try to respond as quickly as possible to high quality candidates.
+Making sure to respond in less than 24 hours will keep them around and help you fill positions ten times quicker.

 As we enter 2020, we face an uncertain period in the US.
-Finding and retaining strong talent will be vital as the job market grows more competitive, and in the case of a recession, having strong employees will be the only way to survive.
-Using the new tools that are available to employers will be the best way to stay ahead of the competition, and can lead to another decade of successful growth for your company.
+Finding and retaining strong talent will be the only way to survive.
+Using the new tools that are available to employers will be the best way to stay ahead of the competition and can lead to another decade of successful growth for your company.